DRM 111 Practical Theatre Arts I (1 Credits)

 DRM 436 Sound Design (3 Credits)

-Exploration of sound equipment: principles, practices, and uses as applied to today's theatre.
+Exploration of sound design: principles, practices, and uses as applied to today's theatre.
 A series of projects in recording, mixing, editing, and analysis.

 DRM 450 Research Seminar (3 Credits)